Charlotte Church: Acting and television career

 Church has made a number of cameo appearances on television.
 She appeared in the CBS series Touched by an Angel, appeared in the 1999 Christmas special of Heartbeat, and in 2002, 2003 and 2012 she appeared on episodes of Have I Got News for You (the first time as the show's youngest-ever panellist; the second time as host).
 In 2005, she played herself in an episode of The Catherine Tate Show, in a sketch with the fictional character Joanie Taylor ("Nan").
-In 2008, she appeared briefly in a sketch in Katy Brand's Big Ass Show.
+In 2008, Church appeared briefly in a sketch in Katy Brand's Big Ass Show.

 In December 2005, for The Paul O'Grady Show Christmas pantomime, The Wizard of Oz, Church played Dorothy Gale.

-In the summer of 2006, Church began work on her own entertainment TV show, The Charlotte Church Show.
-After a pilot episode which caused some controversy and which was never released to the public, the series began on 1 September 2006 on Channel 4.
-Church won a British Comedy Award for "Best Female Comedy Newcomer" in 2006, and the 'Funniest TV Personality' award at the 2006 Loaded Magazine's 'LAFTA' awards.
+In the summer of 2006, Church presented an entertainment TV show, The Charlotte Church Show.
+After a pilot episode, which caused some controversy and was never broadcast, the series began airing on 1 September 2006 on Channel 4.
+Church won a British Comedy Award for Best Female Comedy Newcomer in 2006, and the Funniest TV Personality award at the 2006 Loaded Magazine's LAFTA awards.
 In 2008, she was nominated for the Rose d'Or Special Award for Best Entertainer.

-In late June 2008, Channel 4 began showing trials for the series.
-It has since concluded its eight-show run.
-A Christmas special aired on 21 December 2008.
-The show ended after its third series.

-In January 2010 for Hospital 24/7, Church made an appearance on the programme finale, where she visits the Children's Hospital for Wales to launch the Noah's Ark Appeals campaign to fund the equipment in the new Critical Care Unit, which will help children needing high dependency, or critical & intensive care.
+In January 2010, for Hospital 24/7, Church made an appearance on the programme finale, in which she visited the Children's Hospital for Wales to launch the Noah's Ark Appeals campaign.
+This was intended to fund the equipment in the new Critical Care Unit, which would help children needing high dependency, or critical and intensive care.

 In 2014 Church performed as Mrs Ogmore Pritchard in a BBC adaptation of Under Milk Wood by Dylan Thomas.

 In 2018, Church appeared in the BBC One documentary Charlotte Church: Inside My Brain, in which she explores the subject of mental health and the various kinds of research being done in the field.

 In 2022, Church appeared as "Mushroom" on the third series of The Masked Singer and finished in second place.

-In 2022, Church has a brief cameo in the seventh episode of the TV series Welcome to Wrexham, where she is interviewed by Wrexham A.F.C. co-owners Ryan Reynolds and Rob McElhenney before singing Wrexham's team anthem and the Welsh National Anthem.
+The same year, Church had a brief cameo in the seventh episode of the TV series Welcome to Wrexham, in which she was interviewed by Wrexham A.F.C. co-owners Ryan Reynolds and Rob McElhenney before singing Wrexham's team anthem and the Welsh National Anthem.

+In February 2024, Church appeared as a contestant on Wheel of Fortune winning £4,100 for her own charity The Awen Project.

+In May 2025, Church was announced as a contestant on the first series of The Celebrity Traitors.
+Church was selected as a Faithful but was the fourth contestant to be "murdered" by Traitors Alan Carr, Jonathan Ross and Cat Burns in the fifth episode.

+In September 2025, Church was announced to appear in the seventh series of RuPaul's Drag Race UK as a special celebrity guest during a makeover challenge (episode "The Hun Makeover").